krishjha1121/Prep/OOP/README.md

 4 errors
 ```

-- 🧠 when to use static variables and methods ?
+> 🧠 when to use static variables and methods ?

 - Use the static variable for the property that is common to all objects.
 For example, in class Student, all students share the same college name.
 Use static methods for changing static variables.

-- Example: This example demonstrates the use of static variables and methods to share data (like cllgName and counter) across all instances of a class.
+> This example demonstrates the use of static variables and methods to share data (like cllgName and counter) across all instances of a class.

 ```java
 /* A java program to demonstrate use of static keyword with methods and variables */